Patagonia Micro Swell - Women's Review

-As a rash guard, the Patagonia Micro Swell is a very tight fit, with a lot of spandex to hold it all in.
+As a rash guard, the Micro Swell is a very tight fit, with a lot of spandex to hold it all in.
 The mock neck is like a mini turtleneck, giving you added protection from the sun.
-This top feels sleek and silky, though less flexible and comfortable than the O'Neill Basic Skins.
-Rash guard seam placement moves the scratchy seams out of your armpits and onto the fronts and backs of your arms.
-Unfortunately, this makes for some uncomfortable paddling as that seam then rubs uncomfortably against a life jacket.
-We also don't love swimming in this top, as the wrists are just a tad too loose and flop around awkwardly while we freestyle.
+This top feels sleek and silky, though less flexible and comfortable than other options we tested.
+Rash guard seam placement moves the scratchy seams out of your armpits and onto the fronts and backs of the arms.
+Unfortunately, in this case, it actually makes for some uncomfortable paddling as that seam is tragically placed to rub uncomfortably against a life jacket.
+We also don't love swimming in this top, as the wrists are just a tad too loose and flop around awkwardly when freestyling.
 But for casual water use, we think this rash guard is alright.

 With a UPF rating of 50+, the Micro Swell is right at the top of the pack for sheer fabric protection value.
 The mock neck and long sleeves also help keep the scorching sun off your skin.
-Our 5'4", 117 pound main tester wears the XS and she reports that the torso is long enough to keep you covered.
-However, we strongly recommend if you're going in the water to not forget to apply sunscreen to that small strip along your lower back, as this top will ride up a bit with your arm movements.
+Our 5'4", 120-pound main tester wears the XS, and she reports that the torso is long enough to keep you covered.
+However, we strongly recommend if you're going in the water to not forget to apply sunscreen to that small strip along your lower back, as this top will ride up a bit with arm movements.

 Like most rash guards, this shirt is designed to keep you protected from the sun while actually adding a bit of warmth in cooler waters.
 The Micro Swell does exactly that.
-The Micro Swell is also not particularly fast to dry though, especially compared to some of the other shirts we tested that are made to dry super fast.
-If your beach day plan involves more beach than waves, we think you'll appreciate a more breathable sun shirt like the Mountain Hardwear Crater Lake Hoody or Outdoor Research Echo Hoody.
+It is not particularly fast to dry, though, especially compared to some of the other shirts we tested that are made to dry super fast.
+If your beach day plan involves more beach than waves, we think you'll appreciate a more breathable sun shirt like some of the super-thin, hooded models we tested.

 This top has reinforced seams everywhere, and the fabric is tight-knit and holds up well in the water.
-We experienced no issues with this rash guard during our two months of testing, but we have some concerns.
+We experienced no issues during our two months of testing, but we have some concerns.
 Mostly, it's with the seams.
-They're wide and reinforced, but also full of crazy loops in all sorts of directions that can be snagged much more easily than the seams of the O'Neill.
-The O'Neill's seams are much closer to and embedded in the fabric of the shirt than those of the Micros Swell.
-This is easily seen in the photo below.
+They're wide and reinforced, but the surging is full of crazy loops in all sorts of directions.
+These snag much more easily than surges with smaller, more embedded stitches.

 Built to be sleek, the Micro Swell is devoid of most features.
-As previously mentioned it has rash guard-place seams (aka not in the armpits) and a mock neck.
+As previously mentioned, it has rash guard-placed seams (aka not in the armpits) and a mock neck.

-With a price of $100 and a very specific intended use, we're not sure the Micro Swell is worth so much.
-If its water sport coverage and functionality you need, the $34 O'Neill is certainly a better bargain.
-But if you like to be the loudest dressed woman in the room, this top will help you get there while keeping you protected from the sun.
+With a surprisingly high price tag and a very specific intended use, we're not sure the Micro Swell is worth so much.
+If its water sport coverage and functionality you need, there are better performing options that are significantly cheaper.
+But if you like to be the loudest dressed woman on the beach, this top will indeed help you get there while keeping you protected from the sun.

 The Patagonia Micro Swell is a rash guard that's a blend of reasonably functional features and a wild style that you just might love.
-Though it's not really up for intense water sports, this top adds a level of function to any half beach, half water fun in the sun day.
+Though it's not really up for intense water sports, this top adds a level of function to any half beach, half water day of fun in the sun.